What are stars and galaxies made of? How far away are stars and galaxies? How old is the universe? What evidence is there for the Big Bang?

 - Students will learn that this characteristic of light helps us learn about the evolution of stars, galaxies, and the universe.

 A powerful tool for learning about the evolution of our universe is observing the the rainbows of light given off by stars and galaxies.
 The rainbow pattern formed by light of different sources is called a spectrum.
-Spectroscopy is the analysis of the light spectrum.
+Spectroscopy uses light to study elements.
 Since stars and galaxies give off light, much can be learned about them through the study of spectroscopy.

 Spectroscopy tells us what stars and galaxies are made of.